Skip to main content

 What this dot point is asking

 The Common Module is shared by English Studies, Standard and Advanced students, so the same big idea sits at the centre of all three.
 Texts represent human experiences.
 The word that matters is "represent".
 A text does not simply contain an experience the way a box contains an object.
 The composer chooses how to show that experience, and those choices shape what you, the responder, feel and understand.
-This dot point asks you to read those choices and explain their effect, not to retell what happened.
+This dot point asks you to read those choices and explain their effect, not to retell what happened, and to notice when a single, individual experience is also doing the work of representing something collective or universal.

 The answer